 Hello, I’m Natalie and I’m a Certified Professional Midwife, Monitrice and Childbirth Educator.

 I became a surgical tech in 2000, I thought I wanted to be a surgeon.
-It didn’t take me long to realize that I didn’t want to be a surgeon.
-None of them seemed happy.
-The first birth I ever saw was a cesarean, I cried under my mask.
+It didn’t take me long to realize that I didn’t want to be a doctor.
+Working in a hospital changed my perspective on how I see medicine and healing.
+The first birth I ever saw was a cesarean, I had tears under my mask.

 After a few years of doing surgery, I wanted to do more, but there is really nowhere to expand as a tech.
 I wanted to do something with medicine, but I didn’t want to be a nurse.
+I wanted to do something more holistic.
 I was talking to my best friend about it, and she suggested I become a midwife.
 The concept was new to me, but I was intrigued.
 I did some research and read Spiritual Midwifery cover to cover.
-Yes, this was for me.
+Yes, this was for me and then I totally fell in love with it!
 In 2005, I enrolled at the National College of Midwifery, I was living in Taos at the time.
 I started my studies while waiting for an apprenticeship at the Northern New Mexico Midwifery Center.
 It only took me a year to obtain all of the clinicals I needed to apply for the NARM (North American Registry of Midwives).
 Though I had not yet graduated from the school, I was able to take the NARM exam, which I passed in February of 2007.

 It all happened rather quickly and I knew I was not ready to be a midwife on my own.
-I took my books with me as I backpacked through Central America, secretly searching for a Curandera, or wise woman to take me under her wing.
+I backpacked through Central America, secretly searching for a Curandera, or wise woman to take me under her wing.
 I volunteered at a hospitalito in Guatemala for a few months.
-I did prenatal visits, scrubbed cesarean and other surgeries, served as a doula occasionally, and also got to catch a couple of babies under a doctor’s supervision.
-I also organized a cleft palette clinic, helping mothers to feed their babies to get their weight up enough to have the surgery, it was very challenging with what little resources we had.
+I did prenatal visits, scrubbed cesareans and other surgeries, served as a doula occasionally, and also got to catch a couple of babies under a doctor’s supervision.
+I also organized a cleft palette clinic, helping mothers to feed their babies to get their weight up enough to have surgery.
+It was very challenging with what little resources we had.

-Life took a turn and in 2009 I became a mother!
+In 2009 I became a mother!
 I had two fantastic home births.
-In between having babies, I attended a few births with my midwife, as a student.
+In between having babies, I attended a few births with my midwife.
 I opened a coffee shop in the Santa Fe Arts District in 2010, trying to put midwifery aside for a while.
 But then I heard the call again.

 In 2015 I moved my little family to Medford, Oregon, where I would again apprentice at a birth center.
 This time I applied to NARM through the PEP process and received my CPM in June of 2016.
 At which time I also became a Licensed Direct-entry Midwife (LDM) with the state of Oregon.